-The campus is in walking distance to the 82nd Street Max transit station.
-Students who wish to exclusively use public transportation are eligible for a 50% discounted pass.
+The campus is within walking distance from the 82nd Street Max transit station.
+Students who wish to exclusively use public transportation are eligible for a discounted pass.
 Students may check for eligibility by emailing parking@uws.edu.

 Bicycle racks are located at the front of the building and in the underground garage.
 For detailed parking information refer to Policy 1025 Parking and Transportation.